-Everyone has their own favorite shisha flavors, these type of flavors could never be turned down if offered to you and always stay stocked in your cabinet.
+Everyone has their own favorite shisha flavors that could never be turned down if offered to you and always stay stocked in your cabinet.
 From time to time we want to see if we can take these flavors to the next level by adding a new component, these new additions can make your mix sweet, spicy, or just minty.
-You can tailor each mix to your taste buds, or follow recipes offered by trained hookah enthusiasts (hey how's its going).
+You can tailor each mix to your taste buds, or follow recipes offered by trained hookah enthusiasts (hey how's it going).

 Step 1 - KNOW YOUR SHISHA

 Looking beyond the visual aspects of the tobacco, you must understand that each brand has different heat requirements.
-For example, the amount of Nakhla that you would use in your session would be completely different compared to the amount of Haze tobacco required for a full flavor smoke.
+For example, the amount of heat that you would use in your Al Fakher session would be completely different compared to the amount of heat Haze tobacco requires for a full-flavored smoke.

-When you want to start using shisha that have completely different heat requirements, try placing them in their own quadrant in the bowl instead of mixing them together or simply place them on the bottom layer.
-Later on we will talk about advance mixing, but I think I can see the light bulbs starting to turn on for some of you guys, so we're going to move on to some more important info.
+When you want to start using shisha flavors that have completely different heat requirements, try placing them in their own quadrant in the bowl instead of mixing them together - or simply place them on the bottom layer.
+Later on, we will talk about advanced mixing, but I think I can see the light bulbs starting to turn on for some of you guys, so we're going to move on to some more important info.

 When you find the first flavor that you want to mix with, take a deep look into this flavor and decide what flavors you want to bring out, or add-on, with this new mix.
 Let's take Cocojumbo from Starbuzz for example, this flavor offers a nice coconut and lime taste but you may want more citrus in this smoke or maybe more mint.
 Choosing a citrus flavor like orange or lemon will pair nicely with the lime already in Cocojumbo, you can even throw in a little mint to cool off the citrus tones.

-If you are wanting to add any mint to a bowl make sure you know what type of mint you're working with, some mints offer a fresh mint taste and others could give you a cream taste.
+If you are wanting to add any mint to a bowl make sure you know what type of mint you're working with.
+Some mints offer a fresh taste, others could give you a cream taste, and some even offer an ICE COLD cooling effect.
 Adding mint to Cocojumbo is a nice addition but if we wanted to kill 2 birds with one stone, choose a citrus mint because you will be able to achieve a little more citrus while using a mint that pairs perfectly with the coconut and lime, plus you'll save on shisha.

 Step 3 - Mixing Options

-You are in the driver seat on how this new flavor plays out when it comes to smoking, for example having your mint loaded on the top will be a different smoking experience compared to mint on the bottom.
-Take a look at some of the mixes that you have made in the past, you've probably used the side by side loading method or a layering pack method.
-We can go beyond this and make incredible blends by using a little bit of pre-mixing and flavor focus packing.
+You are in the driver's seat on how this new flavor plays out when it comes to smoking, for example having your mint loaded on the top will be a different smoking experience compared to putting mint on the bottom.
+Take a look at some of the mixes that you have made in the past - you've probably used the side-by-side loading method or a layering pack method.
+We can go beyond this and make incredible blends by using a little bit of pre-mixing and flavor-focused packing.

-Wait, what is flavor focus packing?
-Let's say you want a little bit of mint in the bowl, and you sprinkle your portions on the top of the bowl before applying your tin foil or heat management device.
+Wait, what is flavor-focused packing?
+Let's say you want a little bit of mint in the bowl, and you sprinkle your mint shisha on the top of the bowl before applying your tin foil or heat management device.
 That only makes up about 10% of your mix and it can get lost or unnoticed with the other 90%, so let's focus on this one flavor to make sure it pops in our bowl.

-If you are using a phunnel bowl or any bowl with a single air channel, choose the focus flavor and load it around the spire only, this will guarantee that the flavor doesn't get lost and it's at the forefront of each pull.
-The same can be done for an egyptian style bowl or any bowl with air channels on the underside, simply place your focus flavor over the air channels.
+If you are using a phunnel bowl or any bowl with a single air channel, choose your focus flavor and load it around the spire only, this will guarantee that the flavor doesn't get lost and it's at the forefront of each pull.
+The same can be done for an Egyptian-style bowl or any bowl with air channels on the underside, simply place your focus flavor over the air channels.

-We aren't using too much of this focus flavor, so expect the overall flavor of the bowl to change midway and bring out of the main components of your bowl.
-We call that the flavor changing bowl, like a Gobstopper.
+We aren't using too much of this focus flavor, so expect the overall flavor of the bowl to change midway and bring out the more abundant flavors in your bowl.
+We call that the flavor-changing bowl, like a Gobstopper.

-The other side of the spectrum when you're making a new mix is something called a "premix", and with the right flavors you could change some of your favorite mixes, for this example we will use Tangiers.
+The other side of the spectrum when you're making a new mix is something called a "premix", and with the right flavors, you can drastically change some of your favorite mixes.
+For this example, we will use Tangiers.

-For this mix take some of your Lemon, probably around 20%, and blend it with the lemon blossom at 30%, all of this is done before actually placing it in the bowl.
-Once you have this new Lemon-Lemon Blossom mixed then you can place it in your bowl side by side or layered, remember you're in the driver seat so find your preference and play with it.
+For this mix, take some of your Lemon - probably around 20% - and blend it with the lemon blossom at 30% before actually placing it in the bowl.
+Once you have this new Lemon-Lemon Blossom mixed then you can place it in your bowl side by side or layered.
+Remember you're in the driver's seat so find your preference and have fun with it.

-We hope that this has been a great learning experience for you, just remember that the hookah game involves some trial and error.
-As long you can approach your sessions with a wealth of knowledge, every session will be great and you can let your friends know that you have degree in MIXOLOGY!!
+We hope that this has been a great learning experience for you, but remember that the hookah game involves some trial and error.
+Even us experts mix some bad bowls from time to time, but hey, they can't ALL be winners.
+As long you can approach your sessions with a solid understanding of your flavors and a healthy sense of curiosity, every session can be a great experience and you can begin to impress your friends with some of your favorite blends!

 If any of these tips have helped you let us know in the comments below, also we are always looking for new mixes to try, so leave us some of your favorite mixes they may become a featured mix on the website.